 Consequently, the ΔCt values between the concentrated and diluted sample are smaller as predicted, resulting in an amplification efficiency above 100%.

-This artefact can usually be avoided by using highly diluted samples.
+This artifact can usually be avoided by using highly diluted samples.
 If inhibition occurs, concentrated samples should be excluded from the analysis when calculating the efficiency.
 Similarly, most diluted samples should also be omitted in case of high variability, as a consequence of the stochastic effect.
-It is, therefore, not appropriate to include very concentrated or very diluted samples in the quantification study.
+It is, therefore, not appropriate to include very concentrated or very diluted samples in the quantification study (see below).

 Inhibition can easily be avoided by analyzing the purity of the DNA/RNA samples with spectrophotometric measurement prior to qPCR.
 Purity is measured as the ratio of absorbance values at 260 and 280 nm, which correspond to the ratio of nucleic acids to other molecules.
 If the purity score does not fall above 1.8 for DNA or 2.0 for RNA, the samples should be purified.
 Similarly, you can also use a different sample preparation method.
 If additional purification steps do not solve the problem, the sample may be inherently difficult to work with.
 In this case, a qPCR master mix that is more tolerant of inhibitors would be good to consider.